When it comes to cooking potatoes, choose your potato for the style of cooking you have in mind.

 Yellow flesh potato varieties include Yukon Gold, Yellow Finn, German Butterball, Carola, Nicola, and Alby’s Gold.

 • Round white potatoes—are medium-sized, round with a light tan to freckled brown skin and waxy to creamy textured flesh.
 Round whites are moist with low to medium starch.
 They are well suited for boiling, roasting, frying, and mashing.
 Round whites hold their shape after cooking.

 Round whites are grown mostly in the Northeastern United States.
 Round white varieties include Kennebec, Superior, and Atlantic.

 • Purple potatoes or blue potatoes—are heirloom potatoes with grayish blue to purple skins and usually inky blue flesh.
-They are delicate flavored.
-Purple and blue skinned potatoes are low in starch and can be boiled, steamed, roasted, fried, mashed, or served in stews, salads, and au gratin dishes.
+They are delicately flavored.
+Purple and blue-skinned potatoes are low in starch and can be boiled, steamed, roasted, fried, mashed, or served in stews, salads, and au gratin dishes.

 • New Potatoes–is a term for any variety of potato that has been harvested before it has reached maturity.
 (However, mature round red potatoes are also called new potatoes simply because they are small.)
 New potatoes are also called baby potatoes and sometimes creamers.
 They can be as small as marble-sized.